GeAR522/myweb-frontend/README.md

   - fonts
   - title/headers

-- extract some elements out of project and employment cards into a singular card and then try customise it within each section to make a more reuseable card component.
+- extract some elements out of project and employment cards into a singular card and then customise it within each section to make a more reuseable card component.

 ---